ciaranodonnell/Eventest/Examples/README.md

 ## Example of use of this library:

 This library uses Mocha to run these tests like unit tests.
-[Our examples](/Examples/src/) are already stored in this repository Example code:
+[Our examples](/Examples/src/) are already stored in this repository.

+Example code:

 ``` typescript